swiss-territorial-data-lab/proj-hetres/README.md

 filter_images.py:
     filter_type:                  # Valid values: "gaussian", "downsampling", "sieve" and "thresholds"
     working_directory:            # Path to the working directory
+    ortho_directory:              # Path to the ortho tiles when not using the original ones
     destination_directory:        # Path for the outputs images and tables
     tile_delimitation:            # Shapefile delimitating the tiles and with the attribute "NAME"
 ```